esnet/netshell/README.md

 1. Download an ODL Karaf distribution from the OpenDaylight Web site.
     As of this writing the current version is Helium-SR2.
 Unpack it.

-2. Also download and unpack a stock version of Karaf corresponding to the ODL distribution.
-As of this writing, Helium-SR3 was packaged in a Karaf 3.0.1 container.
+2. From the top-level directory of the ODL Karaf distribution, execute the ```fixup-karaf.sh``` script found in the top-level distrctory of this source tree.

-3. Copy the file ```etc/org.ops4j.pax.url.mvn.cfg``` from the stock Karaf distribution into the ODL distribution.
     This change restores the default search behavior for finding bundles in Maven repositories (in particular it's needed to read the NetShell bundles from the local Maven repository / cache).

 If using a custom-build ODL integration build:

 1. Download the custom ODL build.
-This build will have the stock ```etc/ops4j.pax.url.mvn.cfg``` file mentioned above.
+This build will have a fixed ```etc/ops4j.pax.url.mvn.cfg``` file mentioned above.
 It may also have a newer Karaf and / or newer ODL components.
 As of this writing, bmah@es.net has a pre-release build of Helium-SR3, using Karaf 3.0.2.